 Potential Side Effects of Vitamin E Oil For Nails

-The main concern surrounding vitamin E oil is its interaction with blood thinners, statins, and certain chemotherapy drugs, as it can lead to an increased risk of bleeding.
-However, according to Memorial Sloan Kettering Cancer Center, this largely pertains to oral doses of the vitamin.
-Nevertheless, if you’re undergoing any of these treatments, it’s best to consult your doctor before adding vitamin E oil to your nail routine.
+The main concern surrounding vitamin E is its interaction with blood thinners, statins, and certain chemotherapy drugs, as it can lead to an increased risk of bleeding when taken orally.
+If you’re undergoing any of these treatments, it’s best to consult your doctor before adding vitamin E oil to your nail routine.

 The Best Nail Products Made With Vitamin E